-- (i) In the preparation of the annual accounts, the applicable accounting standards have been followed. - (ii) The directors have selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit or loss of the Company for the year under review. - (iii) The directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.
+(i) In the preparation of the annual accounts, the applicable accounting standards have been followed.

+(ii) The Directors have selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit or loss of the Company for the year underreview.

+(iii) The Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.

-- (iv) The directors have prepared the annual accounts on a going concern basis. - (v) The directors had laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively. - (vi) The directors had devised proper system to ensure compliance with the provisions of all applicable laws and that such system were adequate and operating effectively.
+(iv) The Directors have prepared the annual accounts on a going concern basis.

+(v) The Directors have laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively.

+(vi)The Directors have devised proper system to ensure compliance with the provisions of all applicable laws and that such system were adequate and operating effectively.